 With Facebook Messenger you can provide customer service and have an outlet for your customers to ask basic questions.
 You can even enable auto responses so its almost a Facebook business manager for some things.
 If you decide to use Facebook Messenger you will probably want to have a social media marketing agency or full time person to manage it for you.

+Facebook for business starts with your own page, but really builds with ads to your Facebook business page.
 Advertising with a Facebook ad can be a great way to drive specific customers to your Facebook Business Page.
 You can choose exactly the types of people and backgrounds you want coming to your page and then pay to make sure your Facebook Ad shows up in their news feed.

 To learn more about paid advertising, check out this Beginners Guide To Advertising